Five steps to securing your identity infrastructure

 Implement self-service group and application access

-Azure AD provides the ability to non-administrators to manage access to resources, using security groups, Office 365 groups, application roles, and access package catalogs.
+Azure AD provides the ability to non-administrators to manage access to resources, using security groups, Microsoft 365 groups, application roles, and access package catalogs.
 Self-service group management enables group owners to manage their own groups, without needing to be assigned an administrative role.
-Users can also create and manage Office 365 groups without relying on administrators to handle their requests, and unused groups expire automatically.
+Users can also create and manage Microsoft 365 groups without relying on administrators to handle their requests, and unused groups expire automatically.
 Azure AD entitlement management further enables delegation and visibility, with comprehensive access request workflows and automatic expiration.
 You can delegate to non-administrators the ability to configure their own access packages for groups, Teams, applications, and SharePoint Online sites they own, with custom policies for who is required to approve access, including configuring employee's managers and business partner sponsors as approvers.

 Implement Azure AD access reviews